conjure-cp/EssenceCatalog-runs/problems/csplib-prob049-NumberPartitioningSimple/descriptive.md

 - Number of params 19
 - Number of params (completed) 19
 - Number of params (all timed out) 0
+- Number of params (analysed in this file) 19

 ## Models